- What to see

 Young and International Program

-At least 39 artists are expected.
-The objective of the festival is that, above all, is to provide valuable support to musicians from around the world who have not yet had the opportunity to perform in Spain.
+At least 46 artists are expected.
+The festival predicts the future of music with a diversity of genres, origins and styles ... its goal is above all to provide valuable support to musicians around the world who have not yet had the opportunity to perform in Spain.
 Furthermore, the Primavera Club differs from other festivals in that the average age of artists in the program are reduced every year, giving talented young people the opportunity to make themselves known.

 Are you in Barcelona and want to dance to the rhythm of international bands?
 Don’t hesitate, get yourself a ticket now.